SideStore/SideStore-Docs/guides/install.md

 "Burner" Apple IDs are **highly** recommended when using anisette servers created by others.
 See more about [creating your own anisette server.](/guides/custom-anisette)

-You must enable "Developer Mode" in your iOS security settings.
+You must enable "Developer Mode" in your iOS security settings on iOS 16+.
 Additionally, you must *Trust* your personal developer certificate after installing with your Apple ID.

 **You will need the wireguard vpn app and use the wireguard config provided and share it to the wireguard app.**